HuyHung1408/Mica-Run/README.md

 <br>

 ## About this project:
-Windows Run-but with Python and Sun-Valley.
-Just a small program made with Python base on [my concept](https://www.reddit.com/r/Windows_Redesign/comments/s8kgtm/quite_new_to_figma_so_i_just_create_a_simple/), Run also follow your system dark/light mode.
+A proof-of-concept program that mimics Windows Run but being made with Python and added a taste of Sun-Valley design.
+Just a small program made with Python-based on [my Figma concept](https://www.reddit.com/r/Windows_Redesign/comments/s8kgtm/quite_new_to_figma_so_i_just_create_a_simple/), Run also follow your system dark/light mode.
 It's not for daily-use ~~for now~~, just a concept
 <br>
 ### Features:
   - Follow system dark/light mode